talonendm/talonendm.github.io/_posts/2020-10-07-test-post-jt.md

 ## Why?

-I had LinkedIn training organized by my employer.
-It was again encouraged to write blog posts etc., so here we go.
+Sometime ago, it was encouraged (again) to write blog posts etc., so here we go.
 I am passionated about data science and languages like R and Python.
 So those topics will be covered by this blog.
 In addition, I have created a lot of different projects in my past and being quite active again.
 My kids start to cope their selves and thus I am having more time.
 Now I can piece out data related stuff together.
 Let's see, if some projects / solutions help me to solve future challeges / goals e.g. at work.
 Being honest, time to time I need to use Google and find out the same simple solutions how to make simple models / plots.
 Probably in future I can just check it from my github pages.

 In addition:
 - Time to time I need to give "free" IT advice to my loved ones.
 One way to make this more efficient is provide link to my own blog.